 Language barrier in Switzerland

 Despite being somewhat dependent on tourism, the Swiss can be nonchalant towards people who don't speak a local language.
-Sometimes expats need to learn the basics of their region's predominant language to settle in.
+Expats will likely need to learn the basics of their region's predominant language to settle in.

 Switzerland’s four language regions can offer starkly different cultural experiences.
-In the German-speaking part, one is very aware of the orderliness and quietness of the residents, while the southern, Italian speaking canton of Ticino can give the experience of a mini, albeit more orderly, Italian town.
-The French and the Romansh speaking cantons fall somewhere in between.
-Wherever you are, one thing is for sure: the Swiss like their peace and quiet.
+In the German-speaking part, one is very aware of the orderliness and quietness of the residents, while the southern, Italian-speaking canton of Ticino can give the experience of a mini, albeit more orderly, Italian town.
+The French- and the Romansh-speaking cantons fall somewhere in between.
+Throughout the country, one thing is for sure: the Swiss like their peace and quiet.

 Applying for immigration documents and visas in Switzerland can also be tricky for expats who don't speak German or French – so most expats hire an immigration consultant.